Christmas in Germany: A Winter Wonderland of Traditions

 - Paper Stars – Illuminated stars hung in windows, symbolizing the Star of Bethlehem.

-If you're planning to experience Christmas in Germany in 2024, you'll be greeted by towns and cities transformed into winter wonderlands.
+If you're planning to experience Christmas in Germany, you'll be greeted by towns and cities transformed into winter wonderlands.
 From the festively decorated markets to the illuminated historic buildings, the country's commitment to traditional decorations offers an unforgettable holiday experience.

 Where to spend Christmas in Germany